“We have far more control over our health and the condition of our bodies than we ever thought possible.”

 20. Pregnancy Protein Powerhouse:

 Though sprouts are good for a pregnancy diet .Pregnant women need to be careful while consuming sprouts due to bacterial growth.
 When not cleaned and sprouted properly, sprouts pose a risk of salmonella and e-coli which cause diarrhea, nausea, abdominal cramping and fever and other serious illnesses in pregnant women.Pregnant women can opt for cooked sprouts.
+This amazing health benefit of sprouts is very beneficial for women.

 Selection and Storage: